vbenso/incubator-nuttx-rmt/boards/arm/rp2040/raspberrypi-pico/README.txt

 See https://www.raspberrypi.org/products/raspberry-pi-pico/ for information about Raspberry Pi Pico.

-Currently only the following devices are supported.
+NuttX supports the following RP2040 capabilities:

-  Supported:
   - UART  (console port)
     - GPIO 0 (UART0 TX) and GPIO 1 (UART0 RX) are used for the console.
   - I2C
-  - SPI
+  - SPI (master only)
   - DMAC
   - PWM
   - ADC
+  - Watchdog
   - USB device
     - MSC, CDC/ACM serial and these composite device are supported.
     - CDC/ACM serial device can be used for the console.